BSE's, BSDE's and fixed point problems: Existence of solutions to non-Lipschitz equations

 \end{itemize} \end{proposition}

 \begin{proof} Since $F$ only depends on $Y_0$ and $M$, condition (S) holds trivially.
-By Theorem \ref{thm:fix}, the proposition follows if it can be shown that $V \mapsto G(V) = \xi + F_T(Y_0^V,M^V)$ has a fixed point in $L^2({\cal F}_T)^d$.
+By Theorem \ref{thm:fix}, the proposition follows if we can show that $V \mapsto G(V) = \xi + F_T(Y_0^V,M^V)$ has a fixed point in $L^2({\cal F}_T)^d$.
 To do that, we fix a constant $R_1 \ge 0$ and define ${\cal C}$, $G^1$ and $G^2$ as in the proof of Theorem \ref{thm:contrcont}.
-Then one obtains from (i) like in the proof of Theorem \ref{thm:contrcont} that $G^1$ is a contraction. (ii) implies that $G^2$ is continuous, and since
+Then one obtains from (i) like in the proof of Theorem \ref{thm:contrcont} that $G^1$ is a contraction on $L^2({\cal F}_T)^d$.
+Condition (ii) implies that $G^2$ is continuous with respect to $\|.\|_2$, and since

 that $G^2({\cal C})$ is relatively compact in $L^2({\cal F}_T)^d$.
 Due to \eqref{1-C}, one has

 if $R_1$ is chosen large enough.
 Then for $V,V' \in {\cal C}$, \beas \norm{G^1(V)}_2 &\le& \norm{\xi}_2 + \norm{F^1_T(Y_0^V, M^V)}_2 \le \norm{\xi}_2 + \norm{F^1_T(0,0)}_2 + C(\norm{Y_0^V}^2_2 + \norm{M^V_T}^2_2)^{1/2}\\ &\le& \norm{\xi}_2 + \norm{F^1_T(0,0)}_2 + CR_1, \eeas and, by Poincar\'e's inequality, \beas \norm{G^2(V')}^2_2 &\le& |\mathbb{E} F^2_T(Y_0^{V'},M^{V'})|^2 + \lambda \norm{DF^2_T(Y_0^{V'},M^{V'})}_2^2 \le \rho^2 \brak{\sqrt{\|Y_0^{V'}\|^2_2 + \|M^{V'}\|^2_{\bbS^2}/4}}\\ &\le& \rho^2 \brak{\sqrt{\|Y_0^{V'}\|^2_2 + \|M^{V'}_T\|^2_2}} = \rho^2(\norm{V'}_2). \eeas Therefore,